Akayama Ryu Jujutsu

 Mark Burton - Shichidan - Louisiana

-A former Marine Corps Judo Team member, Mark Burton, Kyoshi, received his initial martial arts training while stationed in Japan in 1973, before training in Akayama Ryu Jujutsu.
+A former Marine Corps Judo Team member, Mark Burton received his initial martial arts training while stationed in Japan in 1973, before training in Akayama Ryu Jujutsu.
 He has trained local, state, and federal law enforcement officers and is a retired federal law enforcement Senior Special Agent.
 Burton Sensei also holds the ranks of Shodan in Judo and Ikkyu in Tomiki Aikido.

 Mark Wathen - Rokudan - Alabama

-The senior student of Worthington Sensei, Mark Wathen has over 2 decades of training in Akayama Ryu and is equally adept with sticks or blades.
+The senior student of Worthington Sensei, Mark Wathen has over two decades of training in Akayama Ryu and is equally adept with sticks or blades.
 He has been a source of guidance and inspiration for lower ranked yudansha as they work to perfect their kata.

-Doug Bedsaul - Godan - Mississippi
+Janet Dewey - Godan - Wyoming

 Jim Hunt - Yondan - Mississippi